KanoComputing/kit-app-shell/README.md

 The shell will run any HTML/CSS/JS frontend.
 On all platforms extept _web_, it allows the app to communicate with Kano bluetooth/serial devices using the [@kano/devices-sdk](https://github.com/KanoComputing/kano-devices-sdk).

 The `kash` CLI tool provides an unified interface to build, run, test and sign your app across all [supported platforms](#Platforms).
-A minimal usage example:
+The usual workflow looks like this:

 ```sh
 yarn add @kano/kit-app-shell-cli